jahuty/documentation/liquid/parameters.md

-title       : Passing a parameter description : How to pass a parameter keywords    : [pass, parameter]
+title       : Passing a parameter description : How to pass a parameter keywords    : [pass, parameter] category    : liquid
 ---
 {% assign examples = site.data.liquid.parameters %}

 # Passing a parameter

-Parameters assign values to [variables](variables) when you [render a snippet](/snippets/rendering).
+Parameters assign values to [variables](variables) when you [render a snippet](/components/snippets#rendering-a-snippet).
 This allows you to re-use the same snippet with different values.

 {% include example.html example=examples.introduction1 %}